nytimes/NYTPhotoViewer/README.md

 See [`CHANGELOG.md`](https://github.com/NYTimes/NYTPhotoViewer/blob/develop/CHANGELOG.md).

+## Contributing

+Please **open pull requests against the `develop` branch**, and add a relevant note to the [`develop` section of the CHANGELOG](https://github.com/NYTimes/NYTPhotoViewer/blob/develop/CHANGELOG.md#develop) as part of your pull request.

 ## Swift

 NYTPhotoViewer is written in Objective-C but is intended to be fully interoperable with Swift.
 If you experience any interoperability difficulties, please open an issue or pull request and we will work to resolve it.